griba2001/rust-monadic/README.md

 <a name="rdrt_mdo" id="rdrt_mdo"></a>
 ### The ReaderT monad transformer macro rdrt_mdo!

-This monad transformer is strict and works only for monads that implement `Monad + FromIterator + Clone`, and where `from_iter · into_iter == id` such as Vec, LinkedList and VecDeque.
+This monad transformer is strict and works only for monads that implement `Monad + FromIterator + Clone`, and where `from_iter · into_iter == id` such as Vec, LinkedList and VecDeque but not Option and Result.

 This macro requires more type annotations, as the inner monad and the lambda argument may be undetermined.